Corvimae/pokemon-ranger/docs/publishing.md

   "generation": 6, // The generation of the game this route is for.
   "version": "1.0.0", // The version of the route.
 Please use semantic versioning: https://semver.org/ }
 ```

+A complete list of games recognized by Ranger can be found [here](https://github.com/Corvimae/pokemon-ranger/blob/main/server/titles.ts#L8).
+Game names are not case sensitive.